heinsense2/AIO_CaseStudy/README.md

 ## A Case Study for Object Detection of Selected Marine Life Species from FathomNet Data

-This guide provides code and explains how to obtain the results presented in the paper:
+This guide provides code and presents a guideline on how the results presented in the paper:

 *Demystifying image-based machine learning: a practical guide to automated analysis of imagery using modern machine learning tools*

+were obtained.

-The code includes bash shell and Python scripts and makes use of `fathomnet-py and YOLOv5`.
+The code includes bash shell and Python scripts and makes use of [`fathomnet-py`](https://github.com/fathomnet/fathomnet-py) and [`YOLOv5`](https://github.com/ultralytics/yolov5).
 These scripts are known to run on and have been tested on Ubuntu 18.04 LTS and 20.04 LTS.
 Python >= 3.7 is required.

 ## Train on FathomNet Dataset ##